inovex/gitlab-ci-android/README.md

 https://hub.docker.com/r/inovex/gitlab-ci-android/

-Contains the Android SDK and common packages necessary for building Android Apps in Gitlab CI (for example).
+Contains the Android SDK, NDK and common packages necessary for building Android Apps in Gitlab CI (for example).
 Make sure caching is enabled for the CI environment to speed up builds.

 Example yml which has dependency caching enabled: